 My mother’s father was the son of a Nebraska sharecropper, and my parents met at Iowa State.
-After graduation, they moved to Windsor, Colorado and my dad became an entrepreneur, buying a small sugar beet farm equipment maker, and my mom became a teacher.
+After graduation, they moved to Windsor, Colorado and my dad became an entrepreneur with a small sugar beet farm equipment maker he bought, and my mom became a teacher.

 I grew up as a typical small-town kid, causing low levels of trouble, shooting at bottles and cans at the county dump and pretty much anything that moved.